Nonequilibrium configuration interaction method for transport in correlated quantum systems

-Here we briefly review the formalism of superoperators acting in the Liouville-Fock space, while the detailed discussion is given in~\cite{schmutz78,dzhioev12}.
+Here we briefly discuss the relevant to our paper details of Liouville-Fock space superoperators, while the comprehensive description is given in~\cite{dzhioev12,schmutz78,prosen08}.
 We suppose that the Fock space of the system under consideration is spanned by the complete orthonormal set of basis vectors $\ket{m}=\ket{m_1,m_2,\ldots}$ which are eigenvectors of the particle number operator:

 The operators in the Fock space form themselves a linear vector space called the Liouville-Fock space.
 The set of vectors $\ket{mn}\equiv\ket{m}\bra{n}$ constitutes a orthonormal basis in the Liouville-Fock space.
 Thus, every Fock space operator $A = \sum_{mn} A_{mn}\ket{m}\bra{n}$ can be considered as a Liouville-Fock space ket-vector $\ket{A} = \sum_{mn}A_{mn}\ket{mn}$.
 The adjoint operator $A^\dag$ is represented by the bra-vector~$\bra{A}$.